jorisheijkant/kamervragen-limburg/README.md

 The code is written in python, you'll also need pip/conda to install some packages.
 Try and use a virtual environment for that.
 Install the needed packages with `pip install -r requirements.txt`.

+For the labeling part, [AIMLAPI](https://aimlapi.com/) is used.
+This allows quickly switching between models.
+You can easily swap this with Open AI or any other provider that uses OpenAI's python library for communication with LLM's.
+Note: this library and AIMLAPI do not communicate with OpenAI's server unless you choose one of their models.

+You should create a `secrets.json` file with your API key or load it in some other way where you do not commit it to the repo directly.

 ## How it works

 The script is a four-part rocket: